-The very first Eastern States Exposition was held in 1916, and in 2020 it marks its 104th anniversary.
+The very first Eastern States Exposition was held in 1916, and in 2021 it marked its 105th anniversary.

 The original purpose of the fair, like most state fairs, was to promote the region's farming and agricultural industries by holding competitions, displaying the latest farming technology, and interacting with the public.

 Today, the Big E is the only cross-state fair of its kind in the United States, and is ranked sixth among the American agricultural fairs in terms of size.
 It is held every year in West Springfield, MA for just over two weeks, starting on the second Friday after Labor Day and continuing until the third following Sunday.

 2024 Big E concert lineup

 Parker McCollum headlines at the 2023

 The Big E Arena features free admission on a first-come first-serve basis, but premium reserved tickets for these shows can also be purchased that includes admission to the fair.
 Prices usually range from $39 - $59.

 In addition, all shows at the E "Emerging Talent" Stage are FREE with fair admission, with premimum tickets available for front row seats.

 Meanwhile, keep it here for dates, performers and showtimes as the schedule is announced over the summer.

 What else to see and do at the Big E